gnawali/purple/assignment/project.md

 with the onboard LED.
 2. Modify a C program that can be successfully compiled and run in PRU such that the PRU will run this program to receive the message with onboard Photodiode.
-3. Write a C program that is similar to previous examples to adapt the packet decoding under various number of LEDs (optional)?
+3. Write a C program that is similar to previous examples to adapt the packet decoding under various number of LEDs (optional).